robudexIT/sbtphapp-project-devops/aws_console/README.md

  - Public access: Not publicly accessible
  - Existing VPC security groups: backup-vpc-stack-DatabaseSg-****
  - Click Create read replica
- - Wait until replicadbinstance status: Available
+ - Wait until r**eplicadbinstance** Status: Available

  ### Frontend and Backend
-  - Select backendAsg and edit the Group size (Desire capacity:2 Minimum:2 Maximum 4) and click Update
+  - Select **backendAsg** and edit the Group size (Desire capacity:2 Minimum:2 Maximum 4) and click Update
-  - Select frontendAsg and edit the Group size (Desire capacity:2 Minimum:2 Maximum 4) and click Update
+  - Select **frontendAsg** and edit the Group size (Desire capacity:2 Minimum:2 Maximum 4) and click Update
-  - Wait for a couple of minutes and goto BackendTg and FrontendTg you should see two instances per target group.
+  - Wait for a couple of minutes and go to BackendTg and FrontendTg you should see two instances per target group.

   ![backendTg](../screenshots/backendTg.png)